 Moisture, dampness, and dried water marks beneath the bathroom or kitchen sink indicate a leak that could be made by excess pressure from a clog.
 Looking in cellars and crawlspaces may distinguish other places where pressure buildup from a blocked drain line is pushing water and waste out.

 Water Bill Increases

 It's not generally related to your drains, but a sign you have a plumbing issue, so it feels essential to put this in here.
 If your water bill is rising, it's probably good to have a licensed plumber come to do an inspection.
-It's reasonable to have it run on your whole system, from point of use to the sewer line on the road.
+It's reasonable to have it run on your whole system, from the point of use to the sewer line on the road.

 Old, Deteriorating Plumbing Pipes

 Older homes are much more likely to have problems with older pipes.
 Metal pipes have a life of up to 80 years.
 Brass and cast iron can go up to 100 years.
-PVC pipes will general last approximately 40 years, but many will need to be replaced 25-30 years in or earlier.
+PVC pipes will generally last approximately 40 years, but many will need to be replaced 25-30 years in or earlier.

 Is Snaking or Rodding a Better Choice Than a Hydro-Jet Cleaning?